AshrafIb/MLE_Azure_Capstone/README.md

                                         max_concurrent_runs=4)
 ```

-My Hyperdrive approach used a RandomForest Regressor as  this is one often used regression Algorithm which leads to good results in regard to a decent runtime.
+My Hyperdrive approach used a RandomForest Regressor as this is  an often used regression Algorithm which leads to good results in regard to a decent runtime.
 I defined a set of Hyperparmeter, where i used a *RandomParameterSampling* on.
 Those Parameter were the Number of Estimators *n_estimators*, the *max_depth* of each Estimator, the amount of considered features *max_features* and the out of Bag score *oob_score*.
+I have choosen those, because they are important parameters in a construction of a RandomForest.

+The **Number of Estimators** is one of the most important Parameters in a RandomForest as this one defines the amount of Trees, that should be grown and thus influencing the majority Vote, which leads to the Result.
+The **Depth of a Tree** defines how deep a tree should grow and when a tree should be pruned; this determines how many splits a tree can do and thus balancing over- and unterfitting.
+For Both Parameters i decided to define an range around the default-values,to get some variance in my HyperDrive approaches.  **Max Features** describes which features should be used to define the best split.
+Here i offered the RandomSampling to choose between all possivle Variants.
+The **OOB Score** defines wether or not an out-of-bag score should be defined, which can be used as a generalization.
+As i have set bootstrapping to default, which equals True, there might a chance, that some data might always be neglected, and thus testing if a correction (oob_score) improves the Result is a good Practice.

 I used a *BanditPolicy* to early terminate Parameter combinations with bad performance.
 As a lower MAE describes a better Result, the goal was set to minimize this Metric.
 I have set HyperDrive to do 50 runs.